Joonie86/COBRA-7.3/475/Readme.txt

 Here's the list of bugs I've found

-1. PSX region bypass issue with old backward compatible consoles. [mostly CECHA/CECHB] CECHE01 didn't seem to have a problem from my test result. [probably the same for CECHC]
+1. PSX region bypass issue with old backward compatible consoles.

-// Currently being worked on, PS2 issue seems fixed.
-2. PS2 issue with backward compatible consoles when mixing various ps2 emulators

-for ex)

-on CECHA01, if user wants to play both ps2classic rips and ps2 iso rips, sometimes those games become unswappable, meaning either method keeps launching previously mounted games ..

-This was very annoying, so here is a workaround for this situation.

-CFW Devs could include swappable original netemu for backward compatible consoles, so that way those consoles could have

-cobra patched ps2 hw/gx emu and original ps2netemu, by doing so, users won't have any issues on both

-PS2ISO/Classic.
-You could probably make a prx plugin to swap that netemu or webMAN to do it.

-NON-BC ps3s don't have this issue, which can be ignored.
+[B]CECHA/B/C/E[/B]

+2. The issue with ps2netemu on BC/Semi-BC consoles is currently resolved with new workaround discovered by [MENTION=20]habib[/MENTION] and  [MENTION=89]aldostools[/MENTION]

 Other than that, I don't seem to find much issues.